Contact Information as an Asset

 To some businesses, gathering contact information is an afterthought.
 During a sale, customer data is captured and stored away on a server only to be dragged out if it’s needed for customer service.
 Maybe it’s used to send along offers and updates, but, by and large, it’s of secondary importance.

-For those who work in fields like lead generation, outbound marketing, sales and customer service, contact information is itself a major asset — especially phone numbers.
-However, it’s an asset that’s only valuable if it’s accurate.
+For those who work in fields like lead generation, outbound marketing, sales, and customer service, contact information is a major asset — especially phone numbers.
+However, it’s an asset that’s only valuable if accurate.
 Identifying disconnected phone numbers can mean the difference between profit and loss.
 When these organizations have invalid contact information, they suffer for it.
 Poor inputs produce poor outputs.
 Time and money are wasted.

 Reliance on Data